ncalteen/puppet_study_notes/02_Creating_Puppet_Modules/11_Separating_Data_from_Code.md

 # Separating Data from Code

-- A module written for a single node wiht hardcoded data may work, but it is not portable or practical.
+- A module written for a single node with hardcoded data may work, but it is not portable or practical.

 ## Introducing Hiera